- Adding payments

 - Or manually: link the credit invoice to the invoice

-- Result: Pietersen only needs to pay 170 euros
+- Result: Pietersen only needs to pay 170 euro

 Important Tips